The diverse habitats in Paklenica and the vertical stratification provide a good home to diverse fauna.

 Swallowtail (Papilio machaon)

-31 amphibian and reptile species have been recorded here, and 11 snake species.
+31 amphibian and reptile species have been recorded here, of which 11 snake species.
 The most common ones in the Park are the non-poisonous Balkan Whip Snake (Hierophus gemonensis), Leopard snake (Zamenis situla), Aesculapian snake (Zamenis longissimus).
 The Nose-horned Viper (Vipera ammodytes) and the very rare Orsini’s viper (Vipera ursinii macrops) are the only poisonous snakes in the area.

 Dalmatian Wall Lizard (Podarcis melisellensis)